|Course Length:||3 Years Full-Time|

 Cultural Analysis in a Global World considers how we understand, make sense of and act upon cultural understandings of the globalised world.
 We are increasingly aware of the interconnectedness of the local, national and global, through cultural and representational forms, commodities and discourses.
 How do we make sense of them?
 How do we gain a sense of what is global, what is local, and how do we make comparative and critical examinations of past and present, and begin to speculate on future, on the basis of distinct and contrasting cultural analyses?
 This module will look at how both media and representational practices make meanings, generate understandings and act upon them in contemporary societies, with a particular focus on recognising the importance of post-colonial cultural critiques and critical discourse analysis as a means of looking below the surface of our globalised world.

 Self-Directed Learning enables you to focus on a particular agreed topic or focus and explore it, with tutorial support, to produce a project-based piece of work which relates to a particular career trajectory.
 The project will involve addressing a social issue or problem and/or one organisation’s response (voluntary, public or private sector) to a social issue or problem.
 It will involve not only desk research such as library searches but information retrieval from a range of primary sources.
 The self-directed learning focus allows for a sense of both leading on the learning taking place and reflecting on its progress, problems and problem-solving.

-Language modules in French, Spanish or Mandarin, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
+Language modules, delivered at the Edge Hill Language Centre, are available to study as an integral part of this degree.
 A single Language module can be studied instead of one of the optional Criminology or Sociology modules above, however you must study at least one of CRI2023 ‘Race’, Crime and Criminology and CRI2024 Crime, Media and Criminology.